-The Public Housing and Community Development Department's Neighborhood Revitalization Strategy Area Community Advisory Committees shall be composed of thirteen (13) elected representatives from the designated county target areas.
+The West Little River Community Advisory Committee shall be composed of thirteen (13) elected representatives from the designated county target area.
 Those representatives can be residents, business owners, individuals employed in the area or property owners.
 In order to serve as a member of the committee candidates must:

 - Be at least eighteen (18) years of age and a registered voter in Miami-Dade County. - Miami-Dade County staff employed by Public Housing and Community Development Department are ineligible to be committee members.
 They may, however, participate in discussions at meetings of the Committee.
-Any person who works for an agency that receives funds from Public Housing and Community Development Department may serve as a member of the Committee but must adhere to rules of conflict of interest. - Miami-Dade County staff employed by other Miami-Dade County departments may serve as Committee members provided they reside within the target area.
-However, they are not eligible if they merely work, own property, or operate a business in the neighborhood.
+Any person who works for an agency that receives funds from Public Housing and Community Development Department may serve as a member of the Committee but must adhere to rules of conflict of interest.